waynaali/Single-Cycle-RISC-V/README.md

 🔹 Execution & Utility Modules

 ALU.sv
-Performs arithmetic and logical operations such as add, sub, and, or, xor, and set-less-than.
+Performs arithmetic and logical operations such as add, sub, and, or, xor, slt.

 ALUResult.sv
 Holds and forwards the ALU output to later stages of the datapath.